brexis/qml-bootstrap/README.md

 ![IconListView](https://raw.github.com/brexis/qml-bootstrap/dev/image3.png)

 ##Qt version
-Qml-bootstrap require Qt 5.3.2 or highter to work.
+Qml-bootstrap requires Qt 5.3.2 or higher to work.
 ##Plateforms supported
 You can use these components Window, Linux, Max OS Android or IOS.